play-co/devkit-entities/README.md

 ## EntityPool.js

 It can be expensive to create and throw away objects, especially those as complicated as entities with DevKit views.
 Instead, it's best to use pools to manage their creation and recycling. `EntityPool`, similar to DevKit's `ViewPool` class, serves this purpose for entities.
-See the "Entity Lifecycle" section above for more information on obtaining and recycling entities with `EntityPool`.
+See the **Entity Lifecycle** section above for more information on obtaining and recycling entities with `EntityPool`.

 ## Example Game